Terms of service

 - Alternative Dispute Resolution

-1.1 These General Terms and Conditions (hereinafter referred to as "GTC") of Michelangelo Kozon, acting under "Kitchen by Nature - Michelangelo Kozon" (hereinafter referred to as "Seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter referred to as "Customer") concludes with the Seller regarding the goods displayed by the Seller in his online shop.
-The inclusion of the Customer's own terms is hereby rejected unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter “GTC”) of Michelangelo Kozon, trading under “Kitchen by Nature® Owner Michelangelo Kozon” (hereinafter “Seller”), apply to all contracts for the delivery of goods concluded between a consumer or entrepreneur (hereinafter “Customer”) and the Seller with regard to the goods displayed by the Seller in his online shop.
+The inclusion of the Customer’s own terms and conditions is hereby rejected, unless otherwise agreed.

-1.2 For contracts for the delivery of vouchers, these GTC apply accordingly, unless otherwise regulated.
+1.2 For contracts for the delivery of vouchers, these GTC shall apply accordingly, unless otherwise stipulated in this regard.

-1.3 A consumer in the sense of these GTC is any natural person who concludes a legal transaction for purposes that predominantly cannot be attributed to either their commercial or their independent professional activity.
+1.3 A consumer within the meaning of these GTC is any natural person who enters into a legal transaction for purposes that can predominantly neither be attributed to their commercial nor their self-employed professional activity.

-1.4 An entrepreneur in the sense of these GTC is a natural or legal person or a partnership with legal capacity, who acts in the exercise of their commercial or independent professional activity when concluding a legal transaction.
+1.4 An entrepreneur within the meaning of these GTC is a natural or legal person or a legal partnership who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.

 2) Conclusion of Contract

-2.1 The product descriptions contained in the Seller's online shop do not represent binding offers from the Seller, but serve to submit a binding offer by the Customer.
+2.1 The product descriptions contained in the Seller’s online shop do not constitute binding offers on the part of the Seller, but serve for the submission of a binding offer by the Customer.

-2.2 The Customer can submit the offer via the online order form integrated into the Seller's online shop.
-In doing so, after placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the Customer submits a legally binding contract offer with regard to the goods contained in the shopping cart by clicking the button concluding the order process.
+2.2 The Customer can submit the offer via the online order form integrated into the Seller’s online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the Customer submits a legally binding contractual offer with regard to the goods contained in the shopping cart by clicking the button that completes the ordering process.
 Furthermore, the Customer can also submit the offer to the Seller by email or via the online contact form.

-2.3 The Seller can accept the Customer's offer within five days,
+2.3 The Seller may accept the Customer’s offer within five days,

-- by sending the Customer a written order confirmation or an order confirmation in text form (fax or email), whereby the receipt of the order confirmation by the Customer is decisive, or
+- by sending the Customer a written order confirmation or an order confirmation in text form (fax or email), whereby receipt of the order confirmation by the Customer shall be decisive, or

-- by delivering the ordered goods to the Customer, whereby the receipt of the goods by the Customer is decisive, or
+- by delivering the ordered goods to the Customer, whereby receipt of the goods by the Customer shall be decisive, or

-- by requesting the Customer to pay after submitting their order.
+- by requesting payment from the Customer after the Customer has placed the order.

-If several of the aforementioned alternatives are present, the contract is concluded at the time when one of the aforementioned alternatives first occurs.
-The period for acceptance of the offer begins on the day after the Customer sends the offer and ends at the end of the fifth day following the sending of the offer.
-If the Seller does not accept the Customer's offer within the aforementioned period, this is considered a rejection of the offer with the result that the Customer is no longer bound by their declaration of intent.
+If several of the aforementioned alternatives apply, the contract shall be concluded at the time when one of the aforementioned alternatives first occurs.
+The period for acceptance of the offer begins on the day after the offer is sent by the Customer and ends at the end of the fifth day following the dispatch of the offer.
+If the Seller does not accept the Customer’s offer within the aforementioned period, this shall be deemed a rejection of the offer with the consequence that the Customer is no longer bound by their declaration of intent.

-2.4 When selecting a payment method offered by PayPal, the payment processing is carried out via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter: "PayPal"), under the terms of the PayPal User Agreement, available at https://www.paypal.com/de/legalhub/paypal/useragreement-full or - if the customer does not have a PayPal account - under the terms for payments without a PayPal account, available at https://www.paypal.com/de/legalhub/paypal/privacywax-full.
-If the customer pays using a payment method offered by PayPal selectable during the online ordering process, the seller declares acceptance of the customer's offer at the moment the customer clicks the button that completes the order process.
+2.4 If a payment method offered by PayPal is selected, payment processing shall be carried out via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter: “PayPal”), subject to the PayPal Terms of Use, available at https://www.paypal.com/de/legalhub/paypal/useragreement-full or — if the customer does not have a PayPal account — subject to the terms for payments without a PayPal account, available at https://www.paypal.com/de/legalhub/paypal/privacywax-full.
+If the customer pays using a payment method offered by PayPal that can be selected during the online ordering process, the seller hereby declares acceptance of the customer’s offer at the moment the customer clicks the button that completes the ordering process.

-2.5 When submitting an offer via the seller's online order form, the contract text is stored by the seller after the contract is concluded and sent to the customer in text form (e.g., email, fax, or letter) after the customer's order is sent.
-No further access to the contract text is provided by the seller.
-If the customer has set up a user account in the seller's online shop before submitting their order, the order data will be archived on the seller's website and can be accessed by the customer free of charge through their password-protected user account by entering the corresponding login data.
+2.5 When submitting an offer via the seller’s online order form, the contract text will be stored by the seller after conclusion of the contract and transmitted to the customer in text form (e.g. email, fax, or letter) after the customer has sent their order.
+The seller does not provide any further access to the contract text.
+If the customer has set up a user account in the seller’s online shop before submitting the order, the order data will be archived on the seller’s website and can be retrieved free of charge by the customer via their password-protected user account using the relevant login details.

-2.6 Before submitting a binding order via the seller's online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
-An effective technical means of better recognizing input errors can be the browser's zoom function, which enlarges the display on the screen.
-The customer can correct their entries as part of the electronic ordering process using the usual keyboard and mouse functions until they click the button that completes the order process.
+2.6 Before submitting a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
+An effective technical means of better detecting input errors may be the browser’s zoom function, which enlarges the display on the screen.
+The customer can correct their entries during the electronic ordering process using the usual keyboard and mouse functions until they click the button that completes the ordering process.

-2.7 Different languages are available for the conclusion of the contract.
-The specific language selection is displayed in the online shop.
+2.7 Various languages are available for the conclusion of the contract.
+The specific language selection is shown in the online shop.

-2.8 Order processing and contact usually take place via email and automated order processing.
-The customer must ensure that the email address provided by them for order processing is correct, so that emails sent by the seller can be received at this address.
-In particular, when using SPAM filters, the customer must ensure that all emails sent by the seller or third parties commissioned by the seller for order processing can be delivered.
+2.8 Order processing and contact are usually carried out by email and automated order processing.
+The customer must ensure that the email address provided for order processing is correct so that emails sent by the seller can be received at that address.
+In particular, when using SPAM filters, the customer must ensure that all emails sent by the seller or by third parties commissioned by the seller to process the order can be delivered.

 3.1 Consumers generally have a right of withdrawal.

-3.2 Further information on the right of withdrawal can be found in the seller's cancellation policy.
+3.2 Further information on the right of withdrawal can be found in the seller’s withdrawal policy.

-4.1 Unless otherwise stated in the seller's product description, the prices quoted are total prices that include statutory VAT.
-Any additional delivery and shipping costs that may be incurred will be specified separately in the respective product description.
+4.1 Unless otherwise stated in the seller’s product description, the prices quoted are total prices including statutory VAT.
+Any additional delivery and shipping costs incurred will be stated separately in the respective product description.

-4.3 The payment option(s) will be communicated to the customer in the seller's online shop.
+4.3 The available payment method(s) will be communicated to the Customer in the Seller’s online shop.

-4.4 If advance payment by bank transfer is agreed, the payment is due immediately after the contract is concluded, unless the parties have agreed on a later due date.
+4.4 If advance payment by bank transfer has been agreed, payment is due immediately upon conclusion of the contract, unless the parties have agreed on a later due date.

-4.5 When selecting a payment method offered via the "PayPal" payment service, the payment processing is carried out via PayPal, which may also use the services of third-party payment service providers.
-If the seller also offers payment methods via PayPal where he makes an advance payment to the customer (e.g., purchase on account or installment payment), he assigns his payment claim to PayPal or to the payment service provider commissioned by PayPal and specifically named to the customer.
-Before accepting the seller's declaration of assignment, PayPal or the payment service provider commissioned by PayPal will conduct a credit check using the transmitted customer data.
-The seller reserves the right to refuse the selected payment method to the customer in the event of a negative result.
-If the selected payment method is approved, the customer must pay the invoice amount within the agreed payment period or intervals.
-In this case, he can only make payments to PayPal or the payment service provider commissioned by PayPal with a debt-discharging effect.
-However, the seller remains responsible for general customer inquiries, e.g., about the goods, delivery time, shipping, returns, complaints, withdrawal declarations, and returns or credits, even in the event of the assignment of claims.
+4.5 If a payment method offered via the payment service “PayPal” is selected, payment processing is carried out via PayPal, whereby PayPal may also use the services of third-party payment service providers for this purpose.
+If the Seller also offers payment methods via PayPal under which the Seller makes an advance payment to the Customer (e.g. purchase on account or instalment payment), the Seller assigns its payment claim in this respect to PayPal or to the payment service provider commissioned by PayPal and specifically named to the Customer.
+Before accepting the Seller’s declaration of assignment, PayPal or the payment service provider commissioned by PayPal carries out a credit check using the transmitted Customer data.
+The Seller reserves the right to refuse the Customer the selected payment method in the event of a negative result of the check.
+If the selected payment method is approved, the Customer must pay the invoice amount within the agreed payment period or at the agreed payment intervals.
+In this case, the Customer may only make payment to PayPal or to the payment service provider commissioned by PayPal with discharging effect.
+However, even in the event of an assignment of claims, the Seller remains responsible for general customer enquiries, e.g. regarding the goods, delivery time, shipment, returns, complaints, declarations of cancellation and returns thereof, or credit notes.

-4.6 When selecting a payment method offered via the "Shopify Payments" payment service, the payment processing is carried out by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").
-The individual payment methods offered via Shopify Payments are communicated to the customer in the seller's online shop.
-To process payments, Stripe may use other payment services, for which special payment conditions may apply, and the customer will be informed separately if necessary.
-Further information about "Shopify Payments" is available on the Internet at https://www.shopify.com/legal/terms-payments-de.
+4.6 If a payment method offered via the payment service "Shopify Payments" is selected, payment processing is carried out by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").
+The individual payment methods offered via Shopify Payments will be communicated to the Customer in the Seller’s online shop.
+To process payments, Stripe may use additional payment services for which special payment conditions may apply; the Customer will be informed of these separately if applicable.
+Further information on "Shopify Payments" can be found on the internet at https://www.shopify.com/legal/terms-payments-de.

-5.1 If the seller offers the shipping of goods, delivery will be made within the delivery area specified by the seller to the delivery address provided by the customer, unless otherwise agreed.
-In processing the transaction, the delivery address specified in the seller's order processing is decisive.
-In deviation from this, when selecting the PayPal payment method, the delivery address stored by the customer with PayPal at the time of payment is decisive.
+5.1 If the seller offers shipping of the goods, delivery shall be made within the delivery area specified by the seller to the delivery address provided by the customer, unless otherwise agreed.
+For the processing of the transaction, the delivery address stated in the seller’s order processing shall be decisive.
+By way of deviation herefrom, if PayPal is selected as the payment method, the delivery address stored by the customer with PayPal at the time of payment shall be decisive.

-5.2 If the delivery of the goods fails for reasons attributable to the customer, the customer bears the reasonable costs incurred by the seller as a result.
-This does not apply to the costs for the outbound shipment if the customer exercises his right of withdrawal. effectively exercises.
-In the case of effective exercise of the right of withdrawal by the customer, the regulation made in the seller's cancellation policy regarding the return costs applies.
+5.2 If delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller as a result.
+This does not apply to the costs of outbound shipment if the customer effectively exercises his or her right of withdrawal.
+In the case of the effective exercise of the right of withdrawal by the customer, the seller’s cancellation policy shall govern the return costs.

-5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the sold goods passes to the customer as soon as the seller has delivered the item to the carrier, freight forwarder, or the person or institution otherwise designated to carry out the shipment.
-If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the sold goods generally only passes to the customer or a person authorized to receive it upon handover of the goods.
-Notwithstanding this, the risk of accidental loss and accidental deterioration of the sold goods also passes to the customer in the case of consumers as soon as the seller has delivered the item to the carrier, freight forwarder, or the person or institution otherwise designated to carry out the shipment, if the customer has commissioned the carrier, freight forwarder, or the person or institution otherwise designated to carry out the shipment and the seller has not previously named this person or institution to the customer.
+5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the sold goods shall pass to the customer as soon as the seller has handed the item over to the freight forwarder, the carrier or the person or institution otherwise designated to carry out the shipment.
+If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the sold goods generally passes only upon handover of the goods to the customer or an authorized recipient.
+By way of deviation herefrom, even in the case of consumers the risk of accidental loss and accidental deterioration of the sold goods shall pass to the customer as soon as the seller has handed the item over to the freight forwarder, the carrier or the person or institution otherwise designated to carry out the shipment, if the customer has commissioned the freight forwarder, the carrier or the person or institution otherwise designated to carry out the shipment and the seller had not previously named this person or institution to the customer.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-delivery.
-This only applies if the non-delivery is not the responsibility of the seller and he has concluded a specific covering transaction with the supplier with due diligence.
+5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-supply.
+This applies only if the seller is not responsible for the failure to deliver and if he has concluded a concrete covering transaction with the supplier with due diligence.
 The seller will make all reasonable efforts to procure the goods.
-In the event of unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.
+In the event of non-availability or only partial availability of the goods, the customer shall be informed without delay and the consideration shall be refunded without delay.

 5.5 Self-collection is not possible for logistical reasons.